naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Sticky: (pointing at Nadine) But spare the little girl.
 I have some business to deal with.

-Kranion: Whateva weirdo!
+Kranion Angry: Whateva weirdo!
 Hey kid, let's fight.

-Nadine: For the last time I'm not a kid!
+Nadine Angry: For the last time I'm not a kid nor little!

 Dino: (jumping in front of Eris slashing his saber at her)

-Eris Annoyed: (is an inch away) ...
+Eris: (is an inch away, looking at her watch) ...

 Dino: (keeps flailing his arm)

-Eris: (kicks him lightly)
+Eris Annoyed: (kicks him lightly)

-Dino: AUGHHH (falls over in pain) T-This isn't over- (gets picked up) H-Hey!!
+Dino Shocked: AUGHHH (falls over in pain) T-This isn't over- (gets picked up) H-Hey!!

-Eris Annoyed: (deadpan) If you keep talking I'll just toss you to the off road, alright?
+Eris Happy: Looks like my predictions was right!
+Maybe next time!

 Kranion: (holding a bazooka) Are ya scared yet?

-Nadine: No.
+Nadine Annoyed: No. You don't scare me.
+You're just annoying.

 Kranion Angry: Do you have a death wish?!
 Ya dang lucky my half bro wants you alive! (fires anyways)